rolfbecker/snapcon2022/Workshop_1_Text.md

 # Workshop 1:<br>Object Detection in Snap! with DetectNet on NVIDIA Jetson Nano

 ## Other Helpers for Participants during the Activity
-Harley Lara, Ali Farzizada, Ilgar Rasulov
+Rolf Becker, Harley Lara, Ali Farzizada, Ilgar Rasulov (all from HSRW)

 ## Significance and Relevance of the Topic